lukedev820/Interactive-DnD-Map/README.md

  - Map setup and JSON marker generator are located in `main.js`
  - Marker icon configurations can be found markers.js
  - Icon files are located in `icons/`
-## Contributing
-Although adding new markers to the main map is strictly for the D&D Group using it.
-If you think the code can be improved or fixed feel free to send a PR with your changes.

 ## License
 [BSD-2-Clause license](LICENSE)